GRB 230204B: GIT Discovery of a Fast Fading Afterglow Associated with an Energetic GRB from a Massive-Star Progenitor: Observations

-\vbdone The GROWTH-India Telescope (GIT) was triggered as soon as the target became visible, $\approx$ 1.5 hours after \emph{Fermi} GBM trigger time $T_0$, to search for the optical counterpart.
-GIT located a new source source at RA (J2000): 13h 10m 19s and Dec (J2000): $-$21d 45m 07s, with an uncertainty of $0.67\arcsec$, shown in Figure~\ref{fig:GIT_image}.
-The source was found to be rapidly fading, and was confirmed to be the GRB afterglow.
+\vbdone GIT was triggered as soon as the target became visible, $\approx$ 1.5~hr after the \emph{Fermi} GBM trigger time $T_0$, to search for the optical counterpart.
+GIT identified a new source located at R.A.
+(J2000): 13h 10m 19s and decl.
+(J2000): $-$21d 45m 07s, with an uncertainty of $0.67\arcsec$, as shown in Figure~\ref{fig:GIT_image}.
+The source was observed to be fading rapidly, confirming it as the afterglow of the GRB.
 Using the initial large dataset obtained in the $r$-band, GIT reported its discovery of the optical afterglow and the rapid temporal decay of the source on the General Coordinates Network \citep{2023GCN.33269....1S}.
-As part of the GROWTH collaboration \citep{2019PASP..131c8003K}, we triggered additional observations with several other telescopes (\S\ref{sec:obs-afterglow}).
+As part of the GROWTH collaboration \citep{2019PASP..131c8003K}, we triggered additional observations with several other telescopes (Appendix~\ref{appendixData}).
 We utilize the ZTF Fritz marshal to trigger the telescopes and store the photometric data \citep{2019JOSS....4.1247V, Coughlin_2023}.
 Unfortunately, due to poor weather conditions at some of the observatories, we obtained a limited dataset.
-Independent VLT/X-shooter observations captured the GRB afterglow spectrum and determined the redshift to be z = 2.142 \citep{2023GCN.33281....1S}.
-Other observations were independently acquired by several groups, ranging from pre-discovery images to late time observations \citep[see for instance][]{2024arXiv241218152G}.
-We have utilized some publicly available data in our analysis (\S\ref{sec:public_data}).
+Independent Very Large Telescope (VLT)/X-shooter observations captured the GRB afterglow spectrum and determined the redshift to be $z$ = 2.142 \citep{2023GCN.33281....1S}.

+Independent observations and analyses of \thisgrb\ have been reported by \citet{Gupta_2026} (hereafter G26).
+We incorporate the data from G26 and compare the results where applicable.
+Additionally, we include publicly available photometric detections from the Asteroid Terrestrial-impact Last Alert System \citep[ATLAS,][]{2023GCN.33278....1S}, 3.6-meter DOT \citep{2023GCN.33284....1R, Gupta_2026}, VLT/X-shooter \citep{2023GCN.33281....1S}, and Australia Telescope Compact Array \citep[ATCA,][]{2023GCN.33321....1G}, as published through the GCN.
+All the photometric data points are presented in the supplementary material at \cite{swain_2025_17782846}.
+The observations and data reduction are described in Appendix \ref{appendixData}.

-Throughout this work, we adopt the \texttt{Planck2018} cosmology in \texttt{astropy} with $H_0 = 67.66~\mathrm{km~s^{-1}~Mpc^{-1}}$ and $\Omega_m = 0.30966$.
+Throughout this work, we adopt the \texttt{Planck 2018} cosmology \citep{Planck2018} in \texttt{astropy} with $H_0 = 67.66~\mathrm{km~s^{-1}~Mpc^{-1}}$, $\Omega_m = 0.30966$, and $\Omega_\Lambda = 0.68884$.
 For this redshift, the corresponding luminosity distance is $D_L = 5.34 \times 10^{28}~\mathrm{cm}$ (or 17.3~Gpc).